3meters/proxibase/readme.md

     ?count=ture
 Only return the count of the collection, not any of the data.
 Limit, skip, and field paramters are ignored.

+    ?countBy=fieldName
+Returns the count of the colleciton grouped by fieldName

     ?lookups=true
 TEMPORARILY DISABLED